holondby/Sudoku-Q/README.md

 >Note To train an empty (i.e. *tabula rasa*) memory, simply change the memory_file name, in the Sudoku-Q main() function, to some non-existing file name.

 The Print_Dictionary application displays the contents of the dictionary.
-It should be used with care, however, when run against a large memory, the program can generate substantial screen output.
+It should be used with care, however, when run against a large memory (like ltm.npy), the program can generate substantial screen output.